shield02/alx-higher_level_programming/0x02-python-import_modules/README.md

 > 4-hidden_discovery - Script that prints all the names in a comiled module
 > 5-variable_load - Script that imports a variable from a file and prints its value
 > 100-my_calculator - Script that imports all functions from a file and handles basic operation
+> 101-easy_print - Script that prints a string without using print statement